-Here are some well-known South African landrace strains, and some foreign strains which are commonly grown outdoors:
+Here are some well-known South African landrace strains and some foreign strains that are commonly grown outdoors:

 Here’s a more in-depth look at the different strains commonly grown outdoors in South Africa.
 These strains will grow easily in most outdoor spaces around the country with just a little good soil and water.
 They’re great starter strains if you’re looking to try your hand at growing, however, the timelines, yields, and effects of the strains all vary quite a bit.

 Terminology: Cannabis has three subspecies – Sativa, Indica and Ruderalis.
 Sativas grow thin and tall take longer to flower, and have a higher THC count.
 Indicas generally grow shorter and bushier, have wider leaves, and have a higher CBD count and lower THC count.